Commutative Algebra of Generalised Frobenius Numbers: Introduction

 Let $m_k$ be the minimum weighted degree of any element of $M_L^{(k)}$.
 The key observation in the proof of Theorem \ref{finiteness_theo} is that $M_L^{(k)}$ is completely determined (up to isomorphism of $\mathbb{Z}^n$-graded $S[L]$-modules) by ``filling'' the structure poset of $L$.
 More precisely, to determine $M_L^{(k)}$ we need to know the elements in $\mathbb{Z}^n/L$ of weighted degree $[m_k,m_k+F_1]$ that dominate at least $k$ points in $L$.
-This is given by the values of the Hilbert function of the polynomial ring with the $\mathbb{Z}^n/L$-grading.
 These elements determine a subposet of the structure poset of $L$ that we refer to as the {\it structure poset of $M_L^{(k)}$}.

 The structure poset of $M_L^{(k)}$ determines it up to isomorphism of $\mathbb{Z}^n$-graded $S[L]$-modules.
 Since the structure poset of $L$ is finite it has only finitely many subposets.
 Hence, there are only finitely many $\mathbb{Z}^n$-graded isomorphism classes of generalised lattice modules.
-A classification of subposets of the structure poset of $L$ that can occur as structure posets of generalised lattice modules is wide open.
+A classification of the structure poset of $L$ and subposets of the structure poset of $L$ that can occur as structure posets of generalised lattice modules is wide open.
 In Section \ref{finiteness_sect}, we provide a detailed example illustrating this phenomenon.
 As a corollary to Theorem \ref{finiteness_theo} we obtain the following: